-Panda Data Control stores the information gathered from monitored files in several tables with the following features:
+Panda Data Control stores the personal identifiable information (PII) in a single table with the following features:

-- Raw data storage: This is the result of the monitoring of workstations and servers, along with the security intelligence information generated by the Panda Adaptive Defense server. - Continuous storage: All processes are continuously monitored and the information sent for storage. - Real-time storage.
+• Raw data storage: This is the result of the monitoring of workstations and servers, along with the security intelligence information generated by the Panda Adaptive Defense server.

+- Continuous storage: All processes are continuously monitored and the information sent for storage. - Real-time storage.